 Unmarked spoilers below.

-- Robin Williams is best known for playing cheery, funny and manically upbeat characters, but in One Hour Photo he plays a character whose outward cheerfulness masks the fact that he is a Stepford Smiler Stalker with a Crush.
+- Robin Williams is best known for playing cheery, funny, and manically upbeat characters, but in One Hour Photo he plays a character whose outward cheerfulness masks the fact that he is a Stepford Smiler Stalker with a Crush.

-- Similar to the above, Jim Carrey subverted his reputation for upbeat, funny, over-the-top characters in The Cable Guy, playing a character whose demented zaniness is indicative of his Stalker with a Crush tendencies.
+- He subverted his reputation for upbeat, funny, over-the-top characters in Black Comedy The Cable Guy, playing a character whose demented zaniness is indicative of his Stalker with a Crush tendencies.

 - As part of Unforgiven's Genre Deconstruction of Westerns as a whole, Clint Eastwood's role in the film is a deconstruction of his earlier Western character(s), namely those from the Dollars Trilogy.